 * Note: In general, students are continuously registered in the doctoral project course until they complete their capstone project and it is approved.
 This usually takes longer than the minimum required terms in the dissertation/doctoral study course shell.

-To determine how many clinical hours students have upon entering the program, students must submit a Verification of Precepted Clinical Hours form from their previous master’s in nursing program.
+To determine how many clinical hours students have applied to NURS 8601, DNP Field Experience, upon entering the program, students must submit a Verification of Precepted Clinical Hours form from their previous master’s in nursing program.
 It must be sent from the program director, associate dean, or dean of their previous institution.
 Students can request a blank copy of the Verification of Precepted Clinical Hours form from either their Enrollment Specialist or Student Success Advisor.

-The signed letter will be submitted as an element.
-Admissions will determine how many documented clinical hours students have completed prior to DNP entry and how many they will be required to complete in the DNP program (NURS 8601 - DNP Field Experience).
+Admissions will determine how many documented post baccalaureate precepted clinical hours students have completed prior to DNP entry and how many credits of NURS 8601, DNP Field Experience, they will be required to complete in the DNP program.

 Doctoral Writing Assessment